dharaniram0/SQL-Retail-Sales-Analysis/README.md

 ## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+This project serves as a comprehensive the SQL by covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.